temporalio/documentation/docs/system-tools/web-ui.md

    If you are running Temporal Web from the docker image, you can provide your external config.yml to docker to override the internal config.
    Create config.yml file on your machine, for example at `~/Desktop/config.yml`.
-   Start the docker image, providing the path to your config.yml file using external volume flag (-v).
+   Start the Docker image, providing the path to your `config.yml` file using external volume flag (-v).
    Leave the path after the semicolon as is:

    ```bash
    docker run --network host -v ~/Desktop/config.yml:/usr/app/server/config.yml temporalio/web:latest